Neonlevinks/snake-client/README.md

 ## Getting Started

-- Follow steps inside the snek server repo to run the server side
-- Navigate to the snek-multiplayer folder (for both client and server terminals)
+- First open 2 terminals, one for the client and one for the server

+# Server Side
-- On the server side terminal, run the server with `npm run launch`
+- On the server side terminal, go to the server file with the following code: `cd snek-multiplayer`
+- Launch the game server with the following code `npm run launch`

+# Client side
-- On the client side terminal, run the client with `npm run play`
+- On the server side terminal, go to the server file with the following code: `cd snek-multiplayer`
+- Launch the game server with the following code `npm run play`